 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Psychological tools (such as relaxation and stress management techniques) and non-narcotic medications are also options for treating chronic pain, along with interventional procedures like nerve blocks, of which RFA is one type.
-According to Dr. Dews, “for most patients, the best solution utilizes a combination of all of these pain management tools.”
+According to Dr. Dews, “for many patients, the best solution utilizes a combination of all of these pain management tools.”

-This is what happens on the day of the procedure:
+On the day of the procedure: